Speciesism: Coining of the term

 Richard D. Ryder coined the term "speciesism" in 1970.

 The term speciesism, and the argument that it is a prejudice, first appeared in 1970 in a privately printed pamphlet written by British psychologist Richard D. Ryder.
 Ryder was a member of a group of academics in Oxford, England, the nascent animal rights community, now known as the Oxford Group.
 One of the group's activities was distributing pamphlets about areas of concern; the pamphlet titled "Speciesism" was written to protest against animal experimentation.
-The term was intended by its proponents to create a rhetorical and categorical link to racism and sexism.
+Supporters of the term intended it to draw a categorical and rhetorical connection with racism and sexism.

 Ryder stated in the pamphlet that "[s]ince Darwin, scientists have agreed that there is no 'magical' essential difference between humans and other animals, biologically-speaking.
 Why then do we make an almost total distinction morally?
 If all organisms are on one physical continuum, then we should also be on the same moral continuum."
-He wrote that, at that time in the United Kingdom, 5,000,000 animals were being used each year in experiments, and that attempting to gain benefits for our own species through the mistreatment of others was "just 'speciesism' and as such it is a selfish emotional argument rather than a reasoned one".
+He wrote that, at that time in the United Kingdom, 5,000,000 animals were being used each year in experiments, and that attempting to gain benefits for one's own species through the mistreatment of others was "just 'speciesism' and as such it is a selfish emotional argument rather than a reasoned one".

 Ryder used the term again in an essay, "Experiments on Animals", in Animals, Men and Morals (1971), a collection of essays on animal rights edited by philosophy graduate students Stanley and Roslind Godlovitch and John Harris, who were also members of the Oxford Group.
 Ryder wrote:

 In as much as both "race" and "species" are vague terms used in the classification of living creatures according, largely, to physical appearance, an analogy can be made between them.
 Discrimination on grounds of race, although most universally condoned two centuries ago, is now widely condemned.
-Similarly, it may come to pass that enlightened minds may one day abhor "speciesism" as much as they now detest "racism."
+Similarly, it may come to pass that enlightened minds may one day abhor "speciesism" as much as they now detest "racism".
 The illogicality in both forms of prejudice is of an identical sort.
 If it is accepted as morally wrong to deliberately inflict suffering upon innocent human creatures, then it is only logical to also regard it as wrong to inflict suffering on innocent individuals of other species. ...
 The time has come to act upon this logic.